waalge/aiken-bench-comp/README.md

 Make sure your solutions commit is up-to-date with this repo.
 Submit a PR with your entrants.
 We'll get it merged and regenerate the league tables.
-(TODO : plumb in github pages)